sowcow/blog/content/posts/2001-a-space-odyssey.md

 - Second: superficially - artificial intelligence gets discovered, but I'd say there is more to that AI
 - Third: is experience of body generation complexity
 - Fourth: is limit of unacheivable by every previous generation

-# How it feels

-The movie feels very humane at certain moments dispite it being not the most cozy watch.